Using our guidance, quality standards, advice and practical tools will help you tackle the priorities you’ve identified for your local partnerships.

 Reducing unwarranted variation and standardising care

 Ensuring people access the right care, in the right place, at the right time means the NHS and social care can help more people effectively, now and in the future.
-As Professor Matthew Cripps from RightCare explains, variation in care for different people can be the right thing.
-But it’s unacceptable to see inconsistencies across the country in the quality of care people receive.
+Variation in care for different people can be the right thing, but it’s unacceptable to see inconsistencies across the country in the quality of care people receive.
 Equally, if different organisations have joined together under one local partnership, you may want to make sure they’re providing consistent care across similar services.

 Our quality standards can help identify variation and areas for improvement in the care services provide in your local partnership, and make sure the best possible care is provided everywhere.
 By mapping these against the priorities in your local plan, you can focus activity on areas that will have the greatest impact.